-Requests for extension of the deadline for satisfying the Ph.D. qualifying examination requirements must be made in writing to the chair of the student's thesis committee with a copy to the Graduate Director.
-Pertinent forms must be filed with the School of Graduate Studies (http://gsnb.rutgers.edu/resources/graduate-student-forms).
+Requests for extension of the deadline for satisfying the PhD qualifying examination requirements must be made in writing to the chair of the student's thesis committee with a copy to the NSGP Director or Co-Directors.
+Pertinent forms must be filed with the School of Graduate Studies (https://grad.rutgers.edu/academics/forms).